Out of Step: A Memoir

 “Moll’s searing clarity, ear for language, and extraordinary range of storytelling methods imbue this essay collection with the musicality of a symphony and the intimacy of a treasured mix-tape.
 This is a stunning and important book.”

-Out of Step: a memoir is now available for preorder from Mad Creek Books (Ohio State University Press).
-The book ships and hits shelves 18 July, 2018!
+Out of Step: a memoir is now from Mad Creek Books (the literary imprint of Ohio State University Press).

 - Read “Wrong as Two Boys,” and excerpt from my forthcoming memoir Out of Step, at The Journal: http://thejournalmag.org/archives/12461

 - Listen to me read two stories from the forthcoming memoir recorded for KPBS San Diego, “Last Year” and “Mark 19”

 I review books and run a sporadic column for Baltimore City Paper.
 My column, Wide Stance, examines LGBTQ+ life, culture, and politics in queer Baltimore and beyond.
 Here is just a bit of the work I’ve done for City Paper:

 - James Franco is Not a Queer Poet

 - Wide Stance: Can transgender war hero Kristin Beck unseat House institution Steny Hoyer?